xphongvn/rlcomp2020/README.md

     - Each file in the Maps folder is considered a map, the filename is the map name.

-    - Each map is a matrix of integers with the following meanings:
+    - Each map is a matrix of integers with the following meanings: 0: Land; -1: Woods; -2:	Trap; -3: Swamp; >0: Gold

     - Select a training map as follows: